 We first discovered Crawford Lake during our weekend getaway in Burlington, and quite honestly, this is one of our favourite places.

 Holy Transfiguration Monastery

 A short distance from Crawford Lake Conservation Area is The Transfiguration Monastery.
-The monastery is a Serbian Orthodox monastery in Canada, and it serves as the headquarters of the eparchy of Canada.
+The monastery is a Serbian Orthodox monastery in Canada and serves as the headquarters of the Eparchy of Canada.
 The monastery was built on 42 acres of land purchased in 1985.
-A park surrounds the sanctuary, and there are playgrounds, sports fields, and other facilities.
+A park surrounds the sanctuary, with playgrounds, sports fields, and other facilities.
 There are also two cemeteries on the monastery grounds.

 Things To Do In Milton Ontario For Kids

 If you have ever been apple picking in Ontario, you might be familiar with Chudleigh’s Farm.
 Since 1967, Chudleigh’s Farm has been the place to go for good old apple-picking fun and enjoy the atmosphere.